DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-3_lists-of-lists.md

 3. The results of *List.Count* now gives a list of 5 items, each with a value of 3.
 This represents the length of each sublist.

 #### Exercise - List.Combine
+*Note: This exercise was created with a previous version of Dynamo.
+Much of the Combine functionality has been resolved with the addition of the List@Level feature.
+For more information on List@Level, See the following section.*

 >Download the example file that accompanies this exercise (Right click and "Save Link As..."): [Combine.dyn](datasets/6-3/Combine.dyn).
 A full list of example files can be found in the Appendix.

 In this exercise, we'll use a similar logic to List.Map, but with multiple elements.
 In this case, we want to divide a list of curves by a unique number of points.